-I used dairy free unsweetened yogurt, soya yogurt works particularly well with this flavour combination, as would an almond or cashew yogurt.
-Coconut would be fine to use but I would use that if I was making a tropical flavour like mango or passion fruit.
+Alongside the berries, I've used dairy-free unsweetened yogurt – soya yogurt works particularly well with this flavour combination, as would almond or cashew.
+Coconut would be fine too, but I tend to save that to use with more tropical flavours, such as mango or passion fruit.

-I used an ice cream churner which I always keep frozen but it's not essential, you can put the chilled mix into a container covered and every hour you need to give it a vigorous mix with a folk.
-Then as it really starts freezing up I would go to it every 30 minutes if possible.
-This will ensure its lovely light and creamy texture.
-But don‘t overly worry about timing.
+Here, I've used an ice-cream churner, which I always keep frozen, but it's not essential.
+Instead, you can put the chilled mixture into a container, covered, and give it a vigorous mix with a fork once an hour.
+Then, as it starts properly freezing up, I'd start mixing it every 30 minutes if possible, to give it a lovely light, creamy texture.

 ½ cup maple syrup